DimaParachute/WeatherForecastBrick/README.md

 # WeatherForecastBrick

-An application that shows current weather with OpenWeather API.
-Included UI, Unit, Snapshot tests.
+An application targeted on understanding of working with API, JSON, CoreLocation.